 ‘Corporate culture matters.
 How management chooses to treat its people impacts everything for better or for worse’ – Simon Sinek

-Only around half of organisations have wellbeing on their agenda and the same are engaged with an occupational health provider.
+Only around half of organisations have wellbeing on their agenda.
+Less than half are engaged with an occupational health provider.
 The CIPD states that employers have a fundamental duty of care for the physical and mental health and well-being of their workers.

 It is good to see a rise in the appointment of workplace Mental Health First Aiders, but this needs to be followed through with a top-down programme of mental health care.

-This starts with good work culture and handled both inside and outside of the workplace with a coordinated effort from both HR and OH.
+This starts with good work culture and handled both inside and outside of the workplace.
+It also requires a coordinated effort from both HR and OH.
 These two functions provide the bridge to help people function and recover.

-Wellbeing strategy, policy and procedures need to be imbedded into the workplace and communicated to all staff with the clear message that it is both important and also OK to stand up and ask for help.
+Wellbeing strategy, policy and procedures need to be imbedded into the workplace.
+These need to be communicated to all staff with a clear message.
+It is both important and also OK to stand up and ask for help.